JJ/gha-get-last-artifact/README.md

 [![Local checks](https://github.com/JJ/gha-get-last-artifact/actions/workflows/test.yml/badge.svg)](https://github.com/JJ/gha-get-last-artifact/actions/workflows/test.yml)

-This action simply downloads the last version of the artifact with the indicated name, placing it in the original path.
+This action downloads the last version of the artifact with the indicated name, placing it in the original path.

 ## Use